markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 #### Steps Taken to Ensure Result

 The Bootstrap grid system was used to ensure data displayed in a satisfactory manner on vaious screen sizes.
-CSS was used to make images responsive and create appropriate behavour also media queries were used to ensure readbility on all screen sizes.
+CSS was used to make images responsive and create appropriate behaviour also media queries were used to ensure readbility on all screen sizes.

 On Chrome Developer Tools the following devices were emulated to check responsiveness: